The Corporate Governance Review: Belgium

 Overview of governance regime

+Belgian corporate governance practices for listed companies have been partially codified in the new Code of Companies and Associations (CCA).
 For existing companies, associations and foundations, the CCA has been applicable since 1 January 2020.
 The articles of association of existing legal entities must be brought into line with the CCA no later than 1 January 2024.

-In addition, other financial and ad hoc disclosure requirements for listed companies are laid down in the Royal Decree of 14 November 2007 on the obligations of issuers whose financial instruments are admitted to trading on a regulated market.
+Other financial and ad hoc disclosure requirements for listed companies are laid down in the Royal Decree of 14 November 2007 on the obligations of issuers whose financial instruments are admitted to trading on a regulated market.
 Listed companies must also disclose the transparency notices they receive from their shareholders pursuant to the Act of 2 May 2007 and the Royal Decree of 14 February 2008.

 The other main source of guidance with respect to corporate governance for Belgian listed companies is the Corporate Governance Code 2020 (the 2020 Code),2 published on 5 May 2019.
 The 2020 Code is an initiative of the non-government Corporate Governance Committee, composed of representatives from bodies such as the FSMA, the Federation of Belgian Enterprises, Euronext Brussels, the Belgian Institute of Chartered Accountants and the Central Economic Council.
 The FSMA monitors compliance by listed companies with the comply or explain principle applicable under the 2020 Code.
 The 2020 Code applies to companies incorporated in Belgium whose shares are admitted to trading on a regulated market (i.e., listed companies) as defined by the CCA.